top of page

 Freedom: Boundaries, and the Power of Solitude

 With every choice you make, you dance within a complex web by logic, science, and the law.
 These are the firm boundaries that keep your waltz from veering into chaos, which is in a way, the closest thing to absolute freedom, but not something you want to achieve if you want to live in peace.
 Whatever choice you make will always be conditioned, and won't last forever either way.
-But none if those should prevent you from trying to truly actualize yourself.
+But none of those should prevent you from trying to truly actualize yourself.

 Sadly, even money casts its shadow on liberty, allowing celebrities, who are often richer, gain more freedoms in the form of privilege.
 Under corruption, those who have more power and money may also get their way more than others, while actively reducing others' liberties by their corrupt ways.
 These are darker forms of freedoms, when the increasing freedom of one or more factions reduces the freedom of another.

 In a way, the holistic approach, while morally beneficial, can call for a personal reduction of liberty in the favor of collective consideration.
-Since it's not as present in more-liberal societies, they could in theory breed anti-social behavior, which can be expressed as a disregard for others rights.
+Since it's not as present in more-liberal societies, they could in theory breed antisocial behavior, which can be expressed as a disregard for others' rights.
 That includes rights that involve liberties.

 But within the realm of your capabilities, and unrestrained by these constraints, you can become bold and assertive as you can be ruthless as well, which reflects on either side of the freedom of expression when communicating with anyone.
 Should you choose wisdom as well, you at the very least be aware of the consequences that linger in the future you're making based on your decisions and on their success or failure.

 In Rubinshteinic Individualism, solitude becomes the stage, where your freedom spins without the need for compromise, restraint, or the judgment of others, hence the benefit of mastering more the art of being alone.
-Living alone, playing loud music (with the risk of neighbors complaning but at least not roommates), or walking naked within your own apartment, are but a few ways solitude liberates us from the disapproving eye of others.
+Living alone, playing loud music (with the risk of neighbors complaining but at least not roommates), or walking naked within your own apartment, are but a few ways solitude liberates us from the disapproving eye of others.

 Singlehood, even at the price of skin deprivation, also allows freedom when your other choice is conditional love.
 In the absence of true love, singlehood at the very least casts off the restrictive chains of romantic codependency.
 When you are strong enough you might as well love yourself and rest at that.
 Additionally, freedom of action blossoms in the absence of "shoulds" and "nevers," leaving you to paint your canvas with the vibrant hues of self-determination.